 The survey also showed that young people aged 18-29, Māori, and people with disabilities are more likely to have experienced online harm or harassment.

 The survey also found that nearly half of New Zealanders who have the option to work from home would like to do so more – but that fewer were.
-The survey found 38% now work from home some or all of the time, compared to 46% in the 2023 survey.
+The survey found 38% now work from home some or all of the time, compared with 46% in the 2023 survey.
 The Government recently ordered civil servants back to the office.
 BusinessNZ last year said most of it members now favoured glide time over remote working for flexibility.
-The tightening job market had also also reduced the number of employers offering WFH as a perk or entitlement.
+The tightening job market had also reduced the number of employers offering WFH as a perk or entitlement.
 Peak-hour traffic stats also indicate that the “old normal” has reasserted itself post-pandemic.

 “We’re mostly still getting to grips with AI and exploring what it means to us.
-The concern that New Zealanders are expressing is reasonable, given the lack of awareness and education or Governmental guidance there is about it,” Maidaborn said.
+The concern that New Zealanders are expressing is reasonable, given the lack of awareness and education or governmental guidance there is about it,” Maidaborn said.

 Chris Keall is an Auckland-based member of the Herald’s business team.
 He joined the Herald in 2018 and is the technology editor and a senior business writer.